Secondary Teachers' Collective Agreement (STCA)

 (1) Supernumerary Employment

-(b) The employee may elect to take up her/his supernumerary employment at Te Kura or at any other school at the request of the employee and with the approval of the Te Kura and the board at the other school;
+(b) The employee may elect to take up their supernumerary employment at Te Kura or at any other school at the request of the employee and with the approval of both Te Kura and the board at the other school;

 (c) The employee will apply for suitable permanent vacancies at other schools;